 Applications for Permits to Operate shall be submitted to the CPA using the form prescribed by CPA.
-Applications shall be accompanied by the fee specified below, a Certificate of Insurance that includes the applicable insurance specified in Insurance Supplement, Addendum A, and documentary evidence in support of applicant's eligibility.
+Applications shall be accompanied by the fee specified below, a Certificate of Insurance that includes the applicable insurance specified in Addendum A, and documentary evidence in support of applicant's eligibility.
 The failure to fully and accurately complete the application will result in rejection of the application.
-No permit to operate may be interpreted as an exclusive right to operate at Port Canaveral.
+No Permit to Operate may be interpreted as an exclusive right to operate at Port Canaveral.

 Permits are issued annually commencing January 1 of each year.
 The permit fee will be applied on a calendar year basis.
-All firms must submit a check for the nonrefundable application fee plus the applicable initial fee with their application for permit to operate in Port Canaveral.
-New accounts applying during the calendar year may have the initial fee prorated to a maximum of 50% of the applicable permit fee.
-Proration will be done on a monthly basis.
-For businesses engaged in multiple categories, a separate application and fee is required for permit.
-Accounts in arrears will not be allowed to renew and may face reinstatement procedures.
+New applications must include payment for the nonrefundable application fee plus the applicable initial fee.
+Renewal applications must include payment for the annual renewal fee.
+For businesses engaged in multiple categories, separate applications and Permit fees are required for each Permit to Operate.
+Applicants with accounts in arrears will not be allowed to renew and may face reinstatement procedures.
 Permits will be considered lapsed if not renewed by January 15 and subject to reinstatement.
 Accounts subject to reinstatement must pay the initial application in addition to the annual fee prior to being reinstated.

 The acceptance of a Permit to Operate shall signify agreement of the permittee to be governed by tariffs, policies, rules and regulations of the CPA.
 No Permit to Operate shall be transferred or assigned to or otherwise used by any person other than the named Permittee.
-Any person, firm, corporation or other business entity properly acquiring a business from a Permittee hereunder may qualify for a license, depending upon the financial strength, background and experience of the successor entity, by conforming to the application procedures of this rule.
+Any person, company, corporation or other business entity properly acquiring a business from a Permittee hereunder may qualify for a license, depending upon the financial strength, background and experience of the successor entity, by conforming to the application procedures of this Rule.
 The requirement to apply for a new license may be waived at the discretion of the CPA if the CPA determines the new entity is competent, financially sound and capable to perform the duties of Permittee.